anthonylangsworth/OrderBot/doc/CommandReference.md

 # Command Reference

 Command are listed alphabetically within the two main functional areas: [To-Do List](#To-Do-List) and [Carrier Movement](#Carrier-Movement).
-To understand the concepts and common tasks, giving these commands context, see (TODO: Create page and insert link here).
+To understand the concepts and common tasks, giving these commands context, see [Concepts and Tasks](ConceptsAndTasks.md).

 All commands can be run by users that can manage channels and users.
 In the future, it will be possible to also allow specific users or roles access to commands.

+The results of all commands are ephemeral, only shown to the calling user.

 Command details, particularly validation and autocomplate, are a work in progress.
 Some commands may write details to an audit channel or the Discord server's audit log in the future.